webzf/ztronics/_posts/bma400-esp32-tutorial-wiring-code-accelerometer-guide.md

 0x15
 ```

-### Check SDA and SCL
+## Check SDA and SCL

-Make sure:
+Verify:

-- SDA is connected to SDA
+* SDA → SDA
-- SCL is connected to SCL
+* SCL → SCL
-- GND is shared
-- The sensor is powered correctly

-### Avoid Loose Breadboard Connections

-Intermittent connections can look like software problems.
+* GND → GND
+* 3.3 V → correct power input

+## Keep the Wiring Short

+Long jumper wires can make I2C communication less reliable, especially on a breadboard.

-If the sensor repeatedly connects and disconnects, inspect the jumper wires and breadboard contacts.
+If communication is intermittent, shorten the connections and inspect the breadboard contacts.

 ---

-## Troubleshooting
+# Troubleshooting

-### BMA400 Not Detected
+## BMA400 Not Detected

-If the Serial Monitor repeatedly shows:
+If the Serial Monitor repeatedly displays:

 ```text
 BMA400 not detected.
 Check wiring and I2C address.
 ```

-check the following:

-- BMA400 power connection
-- GND connection
+check:

+* Power
+* Ground
-- SDA connection
+* SDA
-- SCL connection
+* SCL
-- I2C address
+* I2C address
-- Breakout board configuration
+* Breakout configuration
-- Jumper settings
+* Jumper connections
-- I2C pull-up configuration
+* I2C pull-up configuration

-The BMA400 requires a defined I2C address configuration, and the SDO pin determines whether the address is `0x14` or `0x15`. :contentReference[oaicite:22]{index=22}
+The first thing to verify is whether the sensor is actually visible on the I2C bus.

+An I2C scanner is particularly useful for this type of problem.

 ---

-### The Sensor Works but Values Do Not Change
+## The Sensor Is Detected but Values Do Not Change

-Make sure that:
+Make sure this function is being called:

 ```cpp
 accelerometer.getSensorData();
 ```

-is called inside `loop()` before reading:
+before reading:

 ```cpp
 accelerometer.data.accelX